jasonaltenburg/jasonaltenburg/README.md

 - Toastmaster
 - Ordained Minister of the Universal Life Church
 - Data Management Professional
+- YouTube Content Creator
+- TikTok Influencer
+- Instagram Model
+- Twitter Professional
--
+- Website Guy
-- from Monroe Michigan.
+- from Monroe Michigan

 <!---
 jasonaltenburg/jasonaltenburg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.